Exhibits at the Holland Land Office Museum

 Military history of Genesee County

 Learn about Genesee County's impact in each war, from the Revolutionary War until the Vietnam War.
-The lives of Ely Parker, Charles Rand, and Emory Upton, who were all residents of Genesee County, help show what happened during the Civil War.
-On display are items that these men may have owned or used throughout the war, including Emory Upton's West Point uniform and trunk, Ely Parker's chair, and Charles Rand's Medal of Honor.
+The lives of Ralph Chandler, Charles Rand, and Emory Upton, who were all residents of Genesee County are on display and detail their impact on the military.
+On display are items that these men may have owned or used throughout the war, including Emory Upton's West Point uniform and trunk, and Charles Rand's Medal of Honor.
 Take a look at the history of Batavia's police force and firemen through objects they would have used.
 Explore Batavia's more gruesome history by learning about the County Gibbet and its victims.

 Pictures of General Emory Upton through his military career